 Departmental Guidelines and Goals

-The Black Studies Program invites students to investigate the Black experience as it manifests in Africa, North America, the Caribbean, and in other parts of the African diaspora.
-While the program’s primary focus is the study of the Black experience in North America, fundamental to this enterprise is a recognition of the triangular relationship between Africa, the Caribbean and the United States.
+The Black Studies Program invites students to investigate the Black experience as it manifests in Africa, North America, Latin America, the Caribbean, and other parts of the African diaspora.
+While the program's primary focus is the study of the Black experience in North America, fundamental to this enterprise is a recognition of the triangular relationship between Africa, the Caribbean and the United States.

 The Program seeks to serve the general needs of the college by providing course offerings across the full range of academic divisions.
 At the same time, it is designed to meet the specialized interests of students through an interdisciplinary major and minor.
 Therefore, many appropriate courses are found under the rubric of other departments.
-Black Studies majors and minors are encouraged to complete some portion of their undergraduate education abroad; many off-campus studies opportunities available at Denison are relevant to Black Studies and help majors and minors gain global perspectives and experiences.
+Black Studies majors and minors are encouraged to complete some portion of their undergraduate education abroad; many off-campus studies opportunities available through Denison are relevant to Black Studies and help majors and minors gain global perspectives and experiences.

 The Black Studies curriculum is administered by a faculty committee and the director of the Center for Black Studies.
 This committee reviews and approves the educational plans developed by majors in consultation with the director of the Center for Black Studies.
 Students wishing to major or minor in Black Studies should contact the director of the program.